jomivz/jomivz.github.io/_posts/2000-01-01-pen-ta0007-discov-ad-collection-n-enum.md

 ### <a name='ITERatedEnumeration'></a>ITER(ated) Enumeration

 To ITERate when owning new privileges (aka new account with new user groups):
-- powershell: spawn a shell, (generate PS Credential object)[/sysadmin/sys-win-ps-useful-queries/#PSCredentialinitialization], Rubeus PTT
+- powershell: spawn a shell, [generate PS Credential object](/sysadmin/sys-win-ps-useful-queries/#PSCredentialinitialization), Rubeus PTT
 - impacket : PTH, PTT, clear password

 #### <a name='Usergroups'></a>User groups